WTJU

-WTJU is a Variety formatted broadcast radio station licensed to Charlottesville, Virginia, serving Charlottesville and Albemarle County, Virginia.
-WTJU is owned and operated by University of Virginia.
+WTJU is a College Radio-formatted broadcast radio station licensed to Charlottesville, Virginia, serving Charlottesville and Albemarle County, Virginia.
+WTJU is owned and operated by the University of Virginia.

 History

-WTJU was founded in 1955 when U.Va.’s Department of Speech and Drama decided to start an educational radio station to serve the larger community.
-WUVA, the university's carrier current AM station, had been broadcasting popular music to students since 1947.
-The fraternity Kappa Delta Pi put up a large part of the funds necessary to get the station off the ground.
-On May 10, 1957, WTJU went on the air at 91.3 FM with a classical music format.
-It was able to broadcast throughout Charlottesville, building a small but dedicated group of listeners.
+WTJU was founded in 1955 when the University of Virginia’s Department of Speech and Drama decided to start an educational radio station to serve the larger community.
+WUVA, the university's carrier current AM radio station, had been broadcasting popular music to students since 1947.
+The Kappa Delta Pi fraternity put up a large part of the funds necessary to get the station off the ground.
+On May 10, 1957, WTJU went on the air at 91.3 FM with a classical music format and was able to broadcast throughout Charlottesville, building a small but dedicated group of listeners.

-In 1959, the station aired its first ever music marathon: the Classical Marathon, held during U.Va.’s exam period.
-In 1963, WTJU became a full-fledged student organization, separate from the U.Va.
-Department of Speech and Drama.
+In 1959, the station aired its first ever music marathon: the Classical Marathon, held during UVA’s exam period.
+In 1963, WTJU became a full-fledged student organization, separate from the university's Department of Speech and Drama.
 By 1971, WTJU began broadcasting rock music, as well as some jazz and folk programs.
-By 1974, WTJU was broadcasting 24 hours a day.
-It also allowed non-students to be DJs in order to keep the station broadcasting 24/7 year-round.
+By 1974, WTJU was broadcasting 24 hours a day and also allowed non-students to be DJs in order to keep the station broadcasting 24/7 year-round.

 In 1993, WTJU's license was threatened when student administrators accidentally violated FCC rules in filing a routine document.
-The Dean of Students office insisted the station hire its first paid staff member, General Manager Chuck Taylor, requiring a transition from an independent student organization – the model followed by WUVA – to direct oversight from the university.
+The Dean of Students office insisted the station hire its first paid staff member, general manager Chuck Taylor, requiring a transition from an independent student organization – the model followed by WUVA – to direct oversight from the university.
 In the same year, WTJU changed its frequency from 91.3 to 91.1 FM.
-In the late 1990s, planned construction at U.Va.'s Peabody Hall forced WTJU to relocate into studios in Lambeth Commons.
+In the late 1990s, planned construction at UVA's Peabody Hall forced WTJU to relocate into studios in Lambeth Commons.
 By 2010, WTJU had also started streaming its radio programming over the internet.